sentient-agi/Sentient-Enclaves-Framework/README.md

 ```

 To run any of the reference applications, the steps outlined in the respective `TEE_rbuilds_setup.md` should be followed.

+# Enclave Attestation 🛡️

+Ensuring the integrity and authenticity of the code and data running within a confidential computing environment is crucial.
+The Sentient Enclaves Framework provides built-in mechanisms to verify the state of your application running inside the Nitro Enclave.

+This involves two primary aspects facilitated by the `ra-web-srv` component:

+1.  **Verifying External Data Integrity:** Confirming that any configuration or input files loaded by the enclave application have not been tampered with.
+The `ra-web-srv` component, running inside the enclave, can generate cryptographic hashes and Verifiable Random Function (VRF) proofs for specified files.

+    > [!IMPORTANT]
+    > The RA server runs inside the enclave and is accessible via `curl` only if reverse proxy is enabled.
+Make sure to enable reverse proxy by using `--network` flag while building the enclave.
+Otherwise, use `pipeline` utility to interact with the RA server.

+    ### Generate proofs for a file:
+    ```bash
+    curl -s -i -k -X POST -H 'Content-Type: application/json' -d '{ \"path\": \"/path/to/file\" }' https://127.0.0.1:8443/generate
+    ```
+    ### Retrieve the generated proof:
+    ```bash
+    curl -s -i -k -X GET https://127.0.0.1:8443/proof/?path=/path/to/file
+    ```
+    You would then compare the received hash with a locally computed hash of your expected file content to verify integrity.

+2.  **Validating the Application's Base Image:** Verifying that the exact expected Enclave Image File (`.eif`) is running.
+This is done by comparing the runtime Platform Configuration Register (PCR) values of the running enclave (obtained via the `ra-web-srv`) with the PCR values of the `.eif` file from which the enclave was launched (obtained using `nitro-cli`).

+    ### Retrieve the enclave's attestation document containing runtime PCRs:
+    > [!NOTE]
+    > Make sure that the path is the same as the path to the file used to generate the proof.
+    ```bash
+    curl -s -i -k -X GET https://127.0.0.1:8443/doc/?path=/path/to/file/&view=json_hex
+    ```
+    ### Obtain the reference PCRs from the original EIF file:
+    ```bash
+    nitro-cli describe-eif --eif-path /path/to/your/app.eif
+    ```
+    Matching the relevant PCR (`PCR0`, `PCR1`, `PCR2`) values confirms the integrity of the base image running in the enclave.

+> [!IMPORTANT]
+> For reliable attestation results, ensure the enclave is running in `non-debug` mode.

+For complete, detailed instructions on how to perform these attestation steps for [X_Agent](./reference_apps/X_Agent/), please refer to the [X Agent Enclave Attestation](./reference_apps/X_Agent/TEE_rbuilds_setup.md#verifying-x_agent-integrity-within-the-enclave-️).

 # Directory Structure 📁